apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/README.md

 and frontend server in this step, which mean that you could view DolphinScheduler UI in your browser with URL http://localhost:12345/dolphinscheduler

-After backend server is being start, all requests from `pydolphinscheduler` would be sends to backend server.
+After backend server is being start, all requests from `pydolphinscheduler` would be sent to backend server.
 And for now we could run a simple example by:

 ```shell